FractalWanderer/Obsidian-Programming/Kubernetes/Guides/Deploying a multi-container multi-pod publicly exposed application to an AKS Cluster.md

 >		  targetPort: 81
 >```

 The definitions here are nearly identical to the first service that we created, except that we target a different app, and we specify the type.
 In this case, we are using a LoadBalancer as a way of exposing the home base to the public internet.
+Optionally, we are also using an annotation so that Azure automatically sets up a DNS for us to use.
+This way we won't have to change the specific IP address we target later, if we redeploy the service.
+Either is fine, but having a DNS is preferable for our use case.